stuart-jjj/homeassistant-voltx-modbus/Readme.md

 ## What it does

-This integration supports a modbusTCP connection to a Solplanet/Voltx inverter and battery.
-It does not expose all the entities of other integrations, just enough to control the inverter and battery for automated charge/discharge with power setpoint.
-You would still need another integration to see information such as grid and PV meter values.
+This integration supports a modbus RTU over TCP connection to a Solplanet/Voltx inverter and battery using a suitable modbus gateway device.
+It exposes a handful of entities, enough to monitor and control the inverter and battery for automated charge/discharge with power setpoint.

 ## Features
-- Supports single-phase inverters
+- Supports the single-phase inverter ASW010K-SH by Solplanet only so far
 - Supports min 5s refresh times
 - Sensors for inverter and battery
 - Battery mode control